erikamatesz/erikamatesz/README.md

 📊 Data Scientist

-🎓 Master's degree student in Information Systems at the Federal University of the State of Rio de Janeiro
+🎓 Master's degree student in Information Systems at the Federal University of the State of Rio de Janeiro (UNIRIO)

 🚀 Looking to collaborate on diversity communities